Hospes Las Casas del Rey de Baeza, Sevilla

 Positives were the way the staff were able to reply to all our needs, and their willingness to accept to provide room service on the evening of the 24th December.

-over priced, even for Christmas in Seville.
+However we were not that impressed by our Junior Suite itself, it lacked character, and at €430 per night with breakfast was over priced, even for Christmas in Seville.
 The quality of the food provided on the 24th December did not argue well the restaurant, but the standard fare of the room service was reasonable, and the breakfast was fine.

-Hotel Gravina51, also in Seville.
+Over Christmas 2021 we booked a stay in the Hotel Gravina51, also in Seville.
 This hotel provided us a far superior experiences for a more competitive price.
 One that basis we would not return to the Hospes Las Casas del Rey de Baeza, nor recommend it.